 - 1. Encourage the placement of a portion of the required parking in the rear of commercial buildings, with provision made for convenient and well-defined access from that parking to the building(s) it serves. - 2.
-Update the DCSM to incorporate design and engineering standards for alleys and rear and side yard parking areas, including-and within a "town center" or similar plan-narrow neighborhood streets with on-street parking and alleys at the rear of properties, in order to minimize the impact of paved areas in new developments. - 3.
-Encourage the location of new buildings close to the street, to minimize the scale of new arterial and collector streets. - 4.
-Discourage the location of large expanses of parking between public streets and building entrances. - 5.
+Encourage the location of new buildings close to the street, to minimize the scale of new arterial and collector streets. - 3.
+Discourage the location of large expanses of parking between public streets and building entrances. - 4.
 Encourage structured parking to minimize the parking footprint.